 While Wyoming is the least populous state in the U.S., its population is growing and is engaged in all kinds of dangerous work.
 From coal mining to oil and gas drilling, ranching, and a booming construction industry, Wyoming provides a wealth of opportunities for workers to earn a living.
 Worker illnesses and injuries just come with the territory.

-Workers’ compensation insurance makes it possible for workers to pay their medical bills and be compensated for lost wages if they are injured on the job.
 Most Wyoming employers must purchase workers’ compensation insurance to help employees with the costs associated with work-related injuries.

 Wyoming’s first workers’ compensation laws were passed in 1915.
 Wyoming is one of four monopolistic workers’ compensation states in the U.S. This means that there is no competition among private insurance companies; all workers’ compensation insurance must be purchased from the Wyoming State Fund.